Payment Options

 Third Party Payments

-We also accept payments from 3rd party entities, such as employers and state training offices.
-Funding is often authorized with a letter of credit to Boston University.
-Checks should include the student’s name and be made out to Boston University.
+Payments from third party entities, including employers and state training offices, are also accepted.
+Funding is typically authorized with a letter of credit to Boston University.
+Checks must include the student’s name and be made out to Boston University.

 The address should be listed as: